jxom/cevoaustralia.github.io/_posts/2017-07-23-test-driven-infrastructure-with-test-kitchen.md

 1. Create a `Gemfile` (content below)
 2. Execute `bundle install`
 3. Create the `.kitchen.yml` file (content below)
-4. Install the dependancies with `bundle install`
+4. Install the dependencies with `bundle install`
 5. Setup your environment
     * `KITCHEN_SSH_KEY_NAME` should point to a valid EC2 SSH key
     * `KITCHEN_SSH_KEY_PEM` should be the path to your local SSH private key for the above